turingschool/curriculum/README.md

 pipe("env PATH=$PATH git pull upstream ##git_branch##")
 ```

 * Push your changes.
-Heroku will use this build pack to generate and deploy your blog.
+When you deploy this repository on Heroku will pull this buildpack to setup and generate your blog.

 # Add the post_recieve_hook on Github